Prompt Rules

 statusfield is set toblocked.
 The blocking action is also reflected in the log Summary and Findings fields.

-A blocking action may also halt execution early and prevent additional detectors from running.
+A blocking action can halt execution early and prevent remaining detectors from running.

 Block all except